HS-HarryZhou/sensor-firmware-http/README.md

 A Base 64 encoder is manual added by copying code from: https://github.com/vpcola/MQTTGateway/blob/master/DownloadFile.cpp

-Sleep / Deepsleep mode is not implemented yet but found this piece of (old) code https://os.mbed.com/users/Sissors/code/WakeUp/.
+Sleep / Deepsleep mode is not implemented yet but found this piece of code https://os.mbed.com/teams/ublox/code/WakeUp/.
 May be outdated and need to investigate more on this.

 # Program logic